-It is known that he received a leave in Louisville in March 1941 when he was hit by a motorcycle.
+It is known that he received a furlough and went to Louisville in March 1941 when he was hit by a motorcycle.
 He was admitted to City Hospital in Louisville, but it is not known how long he was hospitalized.

 The reason for this move was an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots, who was flying at a lower altitude – noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island that a large radio transmitter.
 The island was hundreds of miles away.
 The squadron continued its flight plan and flew south to Mariveles before returning to Clark Field.
 When the planes landed, it was too late to do anything that day.